s3ndotxyz/mono/README.md

 <br>
 </p>

-# S3N ✦

-S3N is a TEE as a Service Network.
-By abstracting the complexities of TEE management, S3N allows developers to focus on their core business logic while gaining the benefits of hardware-based security.
+<p align="center"> S3N ✦ is a TEE as a Service Network, abstracting the complexities of TEE management, allowing developers to focus on their core business logic while gaining the benefits of hardware-based security </p>